 For Android devices, you can use Google File.

-Use the right app.
+Use the right app - an audiobook app.

 In days of yore (pre-2019*), before vendors (Apple, Android, etc.) updated their devices, operating systems,* and internal applications, it was simpler to download MP3 files to any “streaming” app and start listening.
 That has changed. (*In 2019, in iOS 10 (Catalina), Apple made some changes to iTunes.
 These changes are described in this article from Apple's Support site.
 The Catalina iOS might change the way you interact with your Apple device in using MP3s.)